 - Outdoor Art Expert

 - Water Drops to Watersheds: Making a Difference

 - Outdoor Art Explorer

 *Please note: While every effort is made to provide Scouts with time to complete badge requirements, some badges may have requirements that necessitate long-term observations or to pursue knowledge or skills not directly related to the topic.
 These may need to be done independently to complete the badge.
 Additionally, purchase of the badges through the Girl Scout Council is the responsibility of the Leader.

-Complete Brownie and Junior program descriptions: Programs for Brownie and Junior Girl Scouts
+Complete Girl Scout program descriptions: Programs for Girl Scouts

 Cub Scouts can work on one of our themed programs while completing tasks to fulfill a Cub Scout or Webelo recognition.*